 Clinical care

 We work with the hematology/oncology, blood and marrow transplant (BMT) and developmental therapeutics teams to provide medical care to patients while also improving their quality of life.
-A comprehensive supportive care plan will be developed to treat the physical, psychological and spiritual symptoms related to the patient’s disease and treatment.
-A patient may receive care from a variety of providers, including specialists in pediatric hematology/oncology, psychology, integrative medicine, radiation oncology and pain medicine; PACT; and the family support team.
+A comprehensive supportive care and psychiatric plan will be developed to treat the physical, psychological and spiritual symptoms related to the patient’s disease and treatment.
+A patient may receive care from a variety of providers, including specialists in pediatric hematology/oncology, psychiatry, psychology, radiation oncology and pain medicine; PACT; and the family support team.

 Education

-We educate families, nurses, doctors and medical professionals about decision-making, pain and symptom management, palliative care, hospice care, family and sibling dynamics, school challenges, spiritual concerns, grief and bereavement.
+We educate families, nurses, doctors and medical professionals about decision-making, pain and symptom management, palliative care, hospice care, mental health concerns, family and sibling dynamics, school challenges, spiritual concerns, grief and bereavement.
 Our experts train physicians and staff who care for children with serious illnesses throughout our System and the state.

 Research

-The Supportive Care Clinic participates in local and national research efforts to improve care for children who have serious illnesses.
-Through clinical trials, we evaluate approaches to care that improve communication and care coordination.
+The Supportive Care Clinic participates in local and national research efforts to improve in-person and telehealth care for children who have serious illnesses.
+Through clinical trials, we evaluate approaches to care that improve communication, resilience, quality of care, and care coordination.
 Additionally, we offer family-centered spaces for healing, preserve hope, and optimize a child’s quality of life.

 Receiving a cancer diagnosis for your child can be an emotional and overwhelming experience.
 At the Aflac Cancer and Blood Disorders Center, we are here to support you and your family.
 We make it our mission to provide the best care—and best experience—for every child, whether treating a toddler during an emergency or helping a teen through chemotherapy treatments.
 Family plays an important role in your child’s well-being.
 Not only are you a vital part of your child’s healthcare team; you are a source of security and comfort.